py-smart-gardena/hass-gardena-smart-system/README.md

 1. Go to https://developer.husqvarnagroup.cloud/

 2. Create an account if needed, otherwise sign in with your Gardena account.

 3. After signing in you will be automatically redirected to "Your applications".
 (Otherwise go to: https://developer.husqvarnagroup.cloud/applications)

-4. Create an new application, name it for example "My Home Assistant" (doesn't matter), leave the other fields empty.
+4. Create an new application.
+Name it for example `My Home Assistant` and use the following redirect URL: `https://my.home-assistant.io/redirect/oauth`.

-5. Click on "+Connect new API" and connect the Authentication API and the GARDENA smart system API.
+5. Click on "Connect new API" and connect the `Authentication API` and the `GARDENA smart system API`.

-6. Copy your Application Key and Application secret, this is what you need when you add the integration in Home Assistant.
+6. Copy your `Application Key` and `Application secret`, this is what you need when you add the integration in Home Assistant.

 ## Supported devices